diecorra/challenge-ratedpower-enverus/README.md

 - "store": where I implemented data stores using Zustand.
 - "styles": where I implemented all styles used throughout the application.

+##### Interaction of components

+The Favorites component:
+serves as a container for displaying favorite planets, and the Card component represents an individual card for each favorite planet.
+The interaction involves conditional rendering of a modal when the "Remove" icon is clicked, allowing the user to confirm the removal of a favorite planet.
+The useFavoritePlanets hook manages the state related to favorite planets across these components.
+Planets Component (Planets.js): Renders the main page and includes the Table and PlanetDetail components within a PageContainerMax.
+The Table component is responsible for displaying a paginated list of planets, and the PlanetDetail component shows detailed information about a selected planet.

+Planets:
+is the page that will render in ".../planets", so interact with PlanetDetail and Table components.

+PlanetDetail Component:
+Retrieves the planet name from the URL using useParams from React Router.
+Utilizes the usePlanets hook to access the global state containing the list of planets and their status.
+Displays detailed information about the selected planet, including climate and gravity, if the planet is found in the list.
+It renders within the Planets component.

+Table Component:
+Manages the paginated table functionality using the @tanstack/react-table library.
+Fetches data from the server using useQuery from react-query and updates the global state using the usePlanets and useFavoritePlanets hooks.
+Provides navigation to planet details on row click through the useNavigate hook.
+Renders loading overlays, error messages, and the paginated table itself.

 ### Technical Decisions

 ##### Zustand, localStorage